input-output-hk/sanchonet/docs/test-scenarios/phase1.md

 </details>

 4. Depending on the voting results:
-    - With a supermajority in favour of a new constitution it is considered ratified and replaces the old constituion at the end of current epoch
+    - With a supermajority in favour of a new constitution it is considered ratified and replaces the old constitution at the end of current epoch
-    - Without the supermajority, the proposed constituion is dropped and the old constitution remains valid at the end of current epoch
+    - Without the supermajority, the proposed constitution is dropped and the old constitution remains valid at the end of current epoch

 ### Additional tests

 - Vote as `CommitteeVoter` and `DRepVoter` once it is possible to appoint a committee or register as DRep
+- Multiple constitution updates in the same epoch is restricted so that only one can be enacted.
+Each governance action must include the governance action ID for the most recently enacted action of its given type.
 - Minimum required deposit amount
 - More than one TxIn required to satisfy deposit
 - Ledger prevents: